- Laser Treatments

 Over the past 18 months, we have spent much time and effort evaluating new products for Melasma and even changing the way we use the existing products, and we are excited about the progress we have made.
 Currently, we use two programs for the treatment of Melasma.
 The first is Cosmelan MD.
 Cosmelan has been used by our practice for the past several years, but some recent changes in the product have made it more effective for us than earlier versions.
 We also have a depigmentation formulation that was developed in conjunction with a pharmaceutical company.
 This product, the Celibre Depigmentation Program, is also very effective at treating Melasma.
 The reason we use more than one program is that not all patients respond the same to each treatment, and what may work for one, may not work for another, so it’s best to have more than one choice.

 At Celibre, we focus on patient education.
 We want our patients to understand and participate in the decisions that make up their care plan.
 To this end, our knowledgeable medical staff are here to help you weigh the benefits and risks of our Laser treatments.

 Our team would be pleased to offer a complimentary consultation to address your skin care goals.
 A good starting place is to gather information and view before and after photos of Celibre patients in our photo gallery.

-At Celibre, we stay at the forefront of research and best practices so that we may offer the most appropriate and effective laser treatment plans for our valued patients.
-Please give us a call to learn more about Rosacea treatment.
+At Celibre, we stay at the forefront of research and best practices so that we may offer the most appropriate and effective injections and laser treatment plans for our valued patients.
+Please give us a call to learn more about laser treatments and injections.